 A lifelong Alaska resident, Dan grew up in Gustavus near the mouth of Glacier Bay in a family that values wild places and wild food.
 Dan studied at Grinnell College in Ginnell, Iowa (BA in Biology and Environmental Studies), worked on ecological research projects throughout the Americas, and, in 2007, settled back down in Juneau.

 Prior to SEACC, Dan worked for the nonpartisan research arm of the Alaska Legislature as an analyst focusing on energy and natural resource issues.
 He is excited to be working at SEACC, helping communicate Southeast Alaska's conservation values and protect the subsistence way of life he holds dear.
-In his spare time, Dan is an avid mountain ultrarunner, skier, gardener, and hunter.
+In his spare time, Dan is an avid mountain ultrarunner, hunter, skier, and gardener.

 Guy was born and raised in a very small community in the Rocky Mountains west of Denver, Colorado.
 It was a place of deep, dark forests, groves of golden aspen and huge herds of elk and deer in wide open meadows.
 This place is gone now, replaced by a 6-lane highway, strips malls, and a suburb of 30,000 people where once there were 900.